 Does every Costco location have an optical department?

-There are about 800 Costco locations worldwide, and about 500 of them have an optical department.
-Chances are good that includes your local Costco but call ahead to be sure, or search locations on the website to find the Costco Optical nearest you.
+There are over 800 Costco locations worldwide, and about 500 of them have an optical department.
+Chances are good that includes your local Costco but call ahead to be sure, or search locations on the website to find Costco Optical hours and outposts nearest you.

 What services and products does Costco Optical offer?

 Most Costco optical locations have an independent doctor of optometry on staff.
-Contact lens brands available at Costco include:
+Costco's contact lens brands include:

 - Dailies Total